Linaro/lava/doc/v2/admin-lxc-deploy.rst

 ----------------------------------------------

-This is the recommended configuration for running your LXC devices within a LAVA dispatcher.
+This is the recommended configuration for running your LXC devices within a LAVA dispatcher, provided your container does not access any devices attached to the host.
 In this configuration the containers will run as unprivileged user started by root user.

 Allocate additional uids and gids to root::